tasket/Qubes-vpn-support/README.md

 that include specific installation steps for wireguard in Debian along with Qubes-vpn-support.

 ### Link Testing and Troubleshooting
-* A bug in the Fedora 30 template has made a workaround necessary which disables popup VPN status messages (issue #39).

-* Connections can be manually tested with a command like `sudo openvpn --cd  /rw/config/vpn --config vpn-client.conf --auth-user-pass userpassword.txt` _before_ the script 'install' step.
+* Connections should be manually tested with a command like `sudo openvpn --cd  /rw/config/vpn --config vpn-client.conf --auth-user-pass userpassword.txt` _before_ the script 'install' step.
 This is a good idea because it shows whether or not the basic link is working before Qubes-specific scripts become a factor.

-* After script installation, service commands such as `systemctl status qubes-vpn-handler` and `journalctl` may be used to monitor auto-started connections.
-Tools like `ping` and `traceroute` may also be used by running them with `sudo sg qvpn "command"` to permit them network access.
+* After script installation, service commands such as `systemctl status qubes-vpn-handler` and `journalctl` may be used to monitor and troubleshoot connections started by the qubes-vpn-handler service.

 * For manual DNS testing you can set DNS addresses in a CLI with:
   ```